wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 * generated a Liberty starter project including the required maven and Liberty configuration.
 * used the Liberty Tools configuration assistant to adjust the Liberty configuration.
 * used Liberty Dev Mode for inner-loop development.
-* updated the simpleweb application using the Jakarta EE code assistant.
+* updated the simpleweb application by using the Jakarta EE code assistant.
 * exported the web application as WAR file.
 * created a server package including application and Liberty binaries.